 b) there is a dispute involving the identity of the Registered Name Holder or the validity of the Change of Registrant process.

+c) the Registrar has previously prohibited the New Registrant from using its services;

+d) the proposed New Registrant does not meet the eligibility requirements of the applicable TLD;

 3. CHANGE OF REGISTRANT PROCESS